Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 [^considerations]{:jf}

 RADIUS/TLS servers MUST immediately start the TLS negotiation when a new connection is opened.
-They MUST close the connection and discard any data sent if the connecting client does not start a TLS negotiaton.
+They MUST close the connection and discard any data sent if the connecting client does not start a TLS negotiation.

 RADIUS/DTLS servers MUST silently discard any packet they receive that is not a new DTLS negotiation or a packet sent over a DTLS session established earlier.